Structure of NA64SW project¶

 Standard UNIX prefix-based package installation structure (FHS) implies that package is deployed with respect of some path prefix in a following form:

-is for libraries
+/prefix/libor/prefix/usr/lib64is for libraries

-is for header files
+/prefix/includeis for header files

-is for utilities
+/prefix/binis for utilities

-is for configuration files
+/prefix/etcis for configuration files

-is for various assets
+/prefix/shareis for various assets

-) usually installed at /
+System packages (like binutils) usually installed at / prefix,

 while user’s system-wide packages (so called secondary hierarchy) are

-prefix.
+deployed under /usr prefix.
 You are doubtly interested in system-wide

-but it is better to stick to this classic convention
+installation of na64sw but it is better to stick to this classic convention

 for compatibility reasons, so do we.